dwolf42/dwolf42/README.md

-Hello, my name is David, I'm from Germany, and I'm happy to welcome you on my profile!
+Hello, my name is David.
+I'm from Germany, and I'm happy to welcome you on my profile!

 Since December 2019, I have been studying with extraordinary passion in Java at JetBrains Academy after work and in my spare time.
 Following the project-driven courses, I learn the language's basics and work towards a certificate.